-A Chair may name an Assistant Chair to assist the Chair with her work.
-Although assistants may be well qualified to serve as a Committee Chair, an Assistant Chair is not automatically "in line" to serve as Chair.
+Note: A Chair may name an Assistant Chair to assist with her work.
+Although Assistant Chairs may be well qualified to serve as a Committee Chair, an Assistant Chair is not automatically "in line" to serve as Chair.
 Rather, they are there to assist the existing Chair.
-As described above, in making leadership appointments, each incoming President must make sure that appointments serve the organization as a whole.
+As described above, in making leadership appointments each incoming President must make sure that appointments serve the entire organization.

-Providing Guidance for the Next Chair
+Provide guidance for the next Chair